By Mike Enright, Operations Manager, BizFilings

 Starting a business is exciting—but also demanding.
-This how to start a business guide addresses some of the most common startup steps to ensure that your company is ready for success.
+This guide addresses some of the most common startup steps to ensure your company is ready for success.

 Prepare a business plan and materials

 1. An important first step is preparing a business plan to define your business, products

 3. Of course, incorporating your business or forming an LLC with the state is important because it protects your personal assets from business debts and liabilities.
 Other benefits of forming a corporation or LLC include tax advantages and greater credibility with customers, vendors and business partners.

 4. Select an accountant and attorney.
 Many small business owners seek advice from accountants and attorneys.
 As you search for an accountant and attorney, get referrals from friends or family, and look for professionals who have worked with other small business owners or companies in your specific industry.

 5. Get necessary tax identification numbers, licenses

 - Workers' compensation

 - OSHA requirements

 - Payroll tax requirements (such as FICA, federal unemployment tax, and state unemployment tax)